 Not every suggestion from an active voice converter will improve your writing.
 Sometimes, the converted sentence might be grammatically correct but sound unnatural.
 Other times, the original passive construction might actually be the better choice.
 The goal is strong, impactful writing.
 Active voice often contributes to this, but it’s not a guaranteed formula.
 Always evaluate the effectiveness of each change and don’t be afraid to stick with your original phrasing if it works better.
 Use active voice strategically for direct, concise, and engaging content.

-Practical Tips for Mastering Active Voice
+Practical Tips for Writing in Active Voice

 Want to write with more punch?
 Active voice is your secret weapon.
 It makes your writing clearer, more concise, and way more engaging.
 Here’s how to nail it:

-Identify the Subject
+Start by Identifying the Subject

 First things first: pinpoint the actor in your sentence.
 Who or what is performing the action?
 This is your subject.
 Once you’ve identified the subject, make sure it’s front and center, driving the action of the verb.
 For example, in the sentence “The ball was thrown by the pitcher,” the subject is buried at the end.
 Flipping it to active voice—”The pitcher threw the ball”—makes the subject (the pitcher) the star of the show, resulting in a more direct and impactful sentence.
 Understanding this core difference between active and passive voice is key to choosing the right approach for your writing.